 - The parameters used for setting the model are specified only in the figure legends (cf. Figure 2 and Figure 3, lines 632 and 651 respectively), probably the insertion in the main text could help the readers.

->>> ???
+>>> We added a paragraph in the Methods section about our selection of parameters for our general results and the parameters we used to apply the model to black rockfish (lines 249-258).

 Literature cited:- The Authors should use always the same style to write journal titles (italic or not: Literature cited section in the Instruction for Authors (available at http://esapubs.org/esapubs/preparation.htm#Lit) does not provide information about this point).